TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 This step is only necessary if the router functionality is enabled i.e. `tyk.globalOptions.router.enabled` is set to `true`.

-In this case, add these lines to register the routes:
+Add these lines to register the routes:

 ```ts
 await Promise.all(tykEPs.map(async (ep) => {